 Dose Formulation Analysis is an essential step in regulated nonclinical studies to assure that correct doses have been administered to underpin toxicokinetic assessments.
 Based on years of experience, KCAS has built a stand-alone team dedicated to dose form analysis.
 We recognize that robust analytical methods, rapid turnaround, and efficient communication are vital to ensure quality dose formulation data for your GLP studies and your projects’ success.

-KCAS has built capabilities around a team solely focused on dose formulation analysis and who have dedicated resources available to them.
+KCAS has built capabilities around a team solely focused on dose formulation analysis providing a dedicated resource for your projects.
 This helps the team function as a stand-alone entity and emphasizes taking a non-bioanalytical approach to dose form analysis.
-For most of our projects, the analytical challenges do not come from a need for sensitivity, so our workhorse in the lab is the Shimadzu Nexera X2 UPLC system equipped with diode array and fluorescence detection.
-We can readily adapt existing assays or develop new methods from scratch.
-Validations and sample analyses are performed according to Good Laboratory Practices, so one of the team’s deliverables is a statement on the compliance page of reports regarding adherence to GLP.
+For most of our projects, the analytical challenges do not come from a need for sensitivity, so our workhorse in the lab is the Shimadzu Nexera X2 UHPLC system equipped with diode array UV-VIS and fluorescence detection.
+We can readily adapt existing assays or develop new HPLC methods from scratch.
+Validations and sample analyses are performed according to Good Laboratory Practices, as one of our deliverables is a compliance statement in reports regarding adherence to GLP Principles.

 Our standard approach is to gear our assays to the lowest dose.
 Knowing the required sensitivity enables us to set the analytical range to cover all formulation doses.
 We run three-point calibration curves over a narrow range, typically 50% above and 50% below target concentration.

 Chromatographic separation is key to success, particularly if your target analyte is administered in the presence of much higher concentration excipients.
 We pivot between reversed-phase chromatography and size exclusion chromatography depending on whether your need is for small or large molecule determination.
+We routinely develop GLP methods for formulations containing multiple analytes.
 Also, if stereoisomers are part of the formulation, regulatory agencies now require each enantiomer to be separated and studied individually, so our extensive experience with chiral separations means we can readily develop robust assays.

-In today’s fast-paced drug development environment, it’s essential to have things done right the first time.
+In today’s fast-paced drug development environment, it is essential to have things done right the first time.
 Partner with KCAS and our customer-focused expert teams to deliver validated dose formulation analyses that exceed your expectations.
 Visit our facility and take your GLP dose formulation research to the next level.

 Use the form below to contact us about discussing your Dose Formulation project.